joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/31/us/lindsay-clancy-murder-trial-jury-deliberations.html

 **Why the Times/Siena Poll Isn’t Hanging Up the Phone**\
-`The traditional use of phones in Times/Siena surveys is far from perfect, but its strengths shouldn’t be overlooked.`\
+`Reader mailbag: The traditional use of phones in Times/Siena surveys is far from perfect, but its strengths shouldn’t be overlooked.`\
 https://www.nytimes.com/2026/08/31/upshot/times-siena-phone-polling.html

 **The U.S. Open Can’t Go On Like This**\